-Each command and response begins with a leading caret (^) and ends with a terminating semicolon (;).
-For example, to query the KPA1500 for its serial number, send GET command ^SN; The KPA1500 responds with its serial number, e.g., ^SN00022;
+Each command and response begin with a leading caret (^) and end with a terminating semicolon (;).
+For example, to ask the KPA1500 for its serial number, send GET command ^SN; The KPA1500 responds with its serial number, e.g., ^SN00123;

 After sending a GET command, you should generally wait for the corresponding RESPONSE before sending more commands.
-There is no flow control, and the KPA1500 has a limited size input command buffer.
+There is no flow control, and the KPA1500 input buffer size is limited.
 Long strings of SET commands should be broken up with a GET and wait for response.

 Commands may be entered in UPPER, lower, or MiXeD case. ^RV; ^rv; and ^rV; are equivalent.
 RESPONSEs are, with one exception, returned in UPPER case.
 The boot block responds to ^I; in lower case "kpa1500".

 Commands must be entered as shown.
 Don't add spaces or omit leading zeros.
 The position of the semicolon relative to the leading caret is used in validity checking and to discriminate between various forms of a command.